 Pioneer 10 crosses the orbit of Neptune, June 13, 1983

-Launched on March 2, 1972, Pioneer 10 was not only the first spacecraft to cross Neptune's orbit on a course to leave our solar system, it was the first to use all-nuclear electrical power, the first to fly beyond Mars, the first to fly through the asteroid belt, and the first to fly close to Jupiter.
+Launched on March 2, 1972, Pioneer 10 was not only the first spacecraft to cross Neptune's orbit on a course to leave our solar system, it was the first to use all-nuclear electrical power, to fly beyond Mars, to fly through the asteroid belt, and the first to fly close to Jupiter.

 NASA received significant data from Pioneer 10, including data that allowed scientists to identify plasma in Jupiter's magnetic field.
 See a NASA diagram of Pioneer 10's systems below.